arjunkhangjrakpam/Deep-learning-competitions/README.md

    This competition is about whether we can predict if a mobile phone will be LIKED by people or NOT using an MP Neuron model?
 2. Perceptron - Like Unlike Classification
    This competition is about whether we can predict if a mobile phone will be LIKED by people or NOT using Perceptron model?
+# Analytics Project
+This repository has one analytics project which I had undertaken recently .
+In this project I have built a Logistic Regression model in R, predicted Customer Attrition in a Telecom sector Company and identified Target Segment for Proactive Customer Retention Campaigns and Revenue Maximisation.
+The project is stored in the file name